httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 records, and a partial record.
 The partial record MUST be shorter than the fixed record size.

+The record size determines the length of each portion of plaintext that is enciphered, with the exception of the final record, which is necessarily smaller.
+The record size ("rs") is included in the content coding header (see
+{{header}}).

 ~~~ drawing
       +-----------+       content is rs octets minus padding
       |   data    |       of between 2 and 65537 octets;